Yessense/Yessense/README.md

 [ [`Paper`](https://link.springer.com/chapter/10.1007/978-3-031-33469-6_23) ] [ [`Repo`](https://github.com/Yessense/llm_planning) ]

-Modern pretrained large language models (LLMs) are in- creasingly being used in zero-shot or few-shot learning modes.
-Recent years have seen increased interest in applying such models to embod- ied artificial intelligence and robotics tasks.
+Modern pretrained large language models (LLMs) are increasingly being used in zero-shot or few-shot learning modes.
+Recent years have seen increased interest in applying such models to embodied artificial intelligence and robotics tasks.
 When given in a natural language, the agent needs to build a plan based on this prompt.
 The best solutions use LLMs through APIs or models that are not publicly available, making it difficult to reproduce the results.
 In this paper, we use publicly available LLMs to build a plan for an embodied agent and evaluate them in three modes of operation: 1) the subtask evaluation mode, 2) the full autoregressive plan generation, and 3) the step-by-step autoregressive plan generation.
-We used two prompt settings: prompt- containing examples of one given task and a mixed prompt with examples of different tasks.
-Through extensive experiments, we have shown that the subtask evaluation mode, in most cases, outperforms others with a task-specific prompt, whereas the step-by-step autoregressive plan gen- eration posts better performance in the mixed prompt setting.
+We used two prompt settings: prompt-containing examples of one given task and a mixed prompt with examples of different tasks.
+Through extensive experiments, we have shown that the subtask evaluation mode, in most cases, outperforms others with a task-specific prompt, whereas the step-by-step autoregressive plan generation posts better performance in the mixed prompt setting.

 ## Neural Robot